One of the greatest things about eCommerce, or electronic commerce, is that anybody can go online and sell a product.

 Because most of the customer experience is directly influenced by your virtual storefront, you want to be sure the user interface is as good as it can be.

-User experience (UX) interviews are the definitive approach for understanding and optimizing your eCommerce platform.
+Therefore, user experience (UX) market research is a definitive approach for understanding and optimizing your eCommerce platform.

 Websites or applications for online shopping are designed with the user in mind, but you will not know how well it functions until customers are actively shopping.